Chubek/chubek.github.io_old/_posts/2021-09-14-ui-ux-girls-of-iran.markdown

 Now I'm nto saying UI/UX is bad.
 I'm just saying it's equivocal to soft sciences in programming, and the fact that majority of Iranian programmer women do UI/UX is just a symptom of deep sexism.

+So here's how it is.
+People, male, female, who are educated at the best universities such as Elm-o-Sanat, Sharif, Amir Kabir, Shahid Beheshti, Ferdowsi, Isfahan etc, immigrate out of this dank cesspit the first moment they get or are hired by the private sector.
+Those unlucky to have studied at lesser colleges or have no degree like me have to work for the government.
+But the government, well, you know...
+I mean, I once called the Iranian Parliament Research Center and I found out that their IT department head is a woman.
+BUT that could be the exception that proves the rule because the government I know is neither for, nor against hiring women.
+Not sure.
+I just know that most women whom I know who work for the public sector are teachers or drones, not engineers.

 Thanks.